Sign up to our Newsletter

 We’ve provided a list of PA school interview questions and how to answer them to help boost your confidence for your interview!

-Progressing into the next steps of the application process and getting invited for an interview is just as exciting as it is nerve-racking.
+After meeting all requirements and progressing into the next steps of the application process, getting invited for an interview is just as exciting as it is nerve-racking.
+The interview is the first time the admissions committee will meet and get to know you.

+To secure a spot in the school of your dreams and become a PA, you’ll need to ace the interview.
 One of the best ways to guarantee your success in the interview is to prepare, and we’ve got you covered!
 We have a list of interview questions along with guidance on how to answer some of the most commonly asked questions.

-Before we get into the list, don’t make the mistake that some students make by searching up a list of questions and memorizing answers to each question.
+Before we get into the list, don’t make the mistake that some students make by searching a list of questions and memorizing answers to each question.
 This should be avoided because your answers may come across as rehearsed and unnatural.

-Instead, use this list as a guide to give you ideas on what information interviewers want from you and strategies to answer questions.
+Secondly, you cannot guarantee what questions will actually be asked during the interview.
+However, you can use this list as a guide to give you ideas on what information interviewers want from you and strategies to answer questions.

 This is a dreaded question for most, and if you feel a bit awkward and unsure about how to answer this question, you are not alone.